rRupeshRanjan/go-kafka-consumer-restAPI-book-library/README.md

 - Exposing Restful APIs for reading data from database
 - Config management from external files (Using Viper)
 - Logging (Using zap)
+- Unit testing (go test ./... to run all tests)

 #### Tech used:
 1. Go - v1.15